-By way of derogation from Article 65 the payer may be obliged to bear the losses relating to any unauthorised payment transactions, up to a maximum of EUR [150] 50-or national currency equivalent as determined by non Euro Member States, resulting from the use of a lost or stolen payment instrument or if the payer has failed to keep the personalised security features safe from the misappropriation of a payment instrument.
+1. By way of derogation from Article 65 the payer may be obliged to bear the losses relating to any unauthorised payment transactions, up to a maximum of EUR [150] resulting from the use of a lost or stolen payment instrument or if the payer has failed to keep the personalised security features safe from the misappropriation of a payment instrument, according to Article 61, paragraph 2.
 The payer shall not be held liable for any unauthorised payment transaction, if the loss was caused by abusive acts of employees, or any agent, branch or entity of a payment institution to which activities were outsourced.

-The payer shall bear all the losses relating to any unauthorised payment transactions if incurred by the payer acting fraudulently or by failing to fulfil one or more of the payer's obligations set out in Article 61 with intent or gross negligence by the payer.
+The payer shall bear all the losses relating to any unauthorised payment transactions if incurred by the payer acting fraudulently or by failing to fulfil one or more of the payer's obligations set out in Article 61 with intent or gross negligence.

 In such cases, the maximum amount referred to in sub-paragraph 1 of this Article shall not apply.
-Where the payer's For payments via a distance communication where the payment service provider does not require strong customer authentication, the payer shall only bear any financial consequences where having acted fraudulently.
+Where the payer's payment service provider does not require strong customer authentication, the payer shall only bear any financial consequences where having acted fraudulently.
 Should the payee or the payment service provider of the payee fail to accept strong customer authentication, they shall refund the financial damage caused to the payer's payment service provider.